Why Accelerated Reader?

 Every day your child should be allowed to quiz.
 Sometimes things are very busy in the classroom and a child will forget to quiz.
 The details of the book are then forgotten and the quiz is less successful.
 It is important to quiz as soon as a book is finished.

 Every child can come to the library at break time to quiz.
-There are three computers there, overseen by Mrs Faulkner.
+There are three computers there, overseen by Mrs Beddow.

-If your child complains that it wasn’t possible to quiz, suggest that they pop into the library for 5 minutes at break time.
+If your child tells you that it wasn’t possible to quiz, suggest that they pop into the library for 5 minutes at break time.
 It will help.

 The key to success is reading books at the right level for at least 20 minutes each day.

 The number of words read also builds up.
 These are checked frequently and there is a very special certificate for pupils who have read a million words.
 In her first term, one pupil read one and a half million words.
 What a STAR Reader!